Selivanof/ecebot/README.md

 **Command description**

   Sends information about all lessons that are currently taking place.
-If a specific year is specified, it only sends information about the selected year, followed by the upcoming lesson (if it exists).
-The result looks like this (no year specified):
+If a year is specified, it also sends the upcoming lesson (if it exists).

- **Command output**
+ **Command output (No year specified)**

 <img src="https://github.com/gselivanof/ecebot/blob/main/README_ASSETS/now.png" width="300" >
 </br>